p1u3o/tidbits/README.md

 # Silverblue tidbits
-Some things I do on Fedora Silverblue (best Linux desktop btw) to get software I want on the host whilst trying to avoid package overlaying.
+Some things I do on Fedora Silverblue (best Linux  😀️) to get software I want on the host whilst trying to avoid package overlaying.
 This is entirely for myself, but maybe others might find it useful.

 - Contents
 	- [Google Chrome](#google-chrome)